naikok/prueba/README.md

 2) Notes:

-  PersistenService package includes a DataManager class for reading the datasource, I have choosen json format by default, however tomorrow we could be using a different datasource such as csv file, database ...
+  PersistenceService package includes a DataManager class for reading the datasource, I have choosen json format by default, however tomorrow we could be using a different datasource such as csv file, database ...

   In order to have more flexibility we have included here an interface and we can use in future a FactoryManagerDataSource as long as the the new class created includes the interface IDataManager